justingebert/cloud-casestudy/Readme.md

 - issues with aws sdk credentiasl in container
 - had issues with region in apprunner -> redeployed eveything on eu-central-1 but there isserus with destroying and migrating ecr
 - roles and policies are somehow did not get destroyed
+- credentials are not working in apprunner, it worked with hardcoding them into the image but thats not safe

 # thoughts: